-The differential angular distribution $f^j_\theta$ with respect to the angle $\theta$ is presented in Fig.\,\ref{fig:ftheta}, and we observe that SM background is concentrated predominantly within the forward and backward regions.\ Furthermore, as the scattering energy increases, the relative contributions of these SM backgrounds within the forward and backward regions grows larger.\ Hence, imposing a constraint on the scattering angle $\theta$ (such that a kinematic $\sin\theta\!>\!\sin\hsm\delta$) serves to suppress the SM backgrounds, thereby enhancing the signal significance.
+The differential angular distribution $f^j_\theta$ with respect to the angle $\theta$ is presented in Fig.\,\ref{fig:ftheta}, and we observe that the SM background is predominantly concentrated within the forward and backward regions.\ Furthermore, as the scattering energy increases, the relative contributions of these SM backgrounds within the forward and backward regions increase.\ Therefore, imposing a cut on the scattering angle $\theta$ (such that $\sin\theta\!>\!\sin\hsm\delta\hs$) serves to suppress the SM backgrounds, and thus improves the significance of signals.